Sagar-Adkhale/Blog-CMS/posts/engagement-with-hills.md

 We didn’t get much of sleep on this day.
 Today we had planned to reach mysore and end the ride.
 Since we were on hill station, our initial thoughts were a fast ride to mysore considering the route will be majorly downhills.

 However, it’s not the way it seems, post 30 kms the route to mysore is a rolling route where there are long straight uphill and downhill.
-There were few handy flat sections.
+There are few handy flat sections.

 Anyways we rode our best and reached mysore.
 The distance to mysore was not much (118km), but it did challenge us.
 We ended our ride on the 3rd day.
-Next day we took comfortable Bus ride to Coimbatore, convinced more the suffering on cycle was comfortable than the bus ride.
+Next day we took comfortable Bus ride to Coimbatore, convinced with the thought suffering on cycle was comfortable than the bus ride.

 ![](/images/uploads/screenshot-2023-11-06-at-11.28.41-am.png)